kaiachain/kips/KIPs/kip-17.md

 We chose Interface Query Standard (KIP-13) to expose the interfaces that a KIP-17 smart contract supports.

 A future KIP may create a global registry of interfaces for contracts.
-We strongly support such an KIP and it would allow your KIP-17 implementation to implement `IKIP17Enumerable`, `IKIP17Metadata`, or other interfaces by delegating to a separate contract.
+We strongly support such a KIP and it would allow your KIP-17 implementation to implement `IKIP17Enumerable`, `IKIP17Metadata`, or other interfaces by delegating to a separate contract.

 **Gas and Complexity** (regarding the enumeration extension)